-If the bustle of Ho Chi Minh City life is making you want to head for the hills, look no further than these lush green retreats.
+If the hustle and bustle of Ho Chi Minh City life has you yearning for the hills, look no further than these lush green retreats.

 Cuc Phuong national park